Gujarats/mod_bb_template/README.md

 The builder writes `dist/<mod_id>.zip`.
 It packages any existing `scripts/`, `gfx/`, `ui/`, and generated `brushes/` directories.
 Each immediate folder inside `unpacked_brushes/` must contain `metadata.xml` and its source PNG files.
 The bundled Battle Brothers brush compiler creates a binary `brushes/<folder>.brush` plus `gfx/<folder>.png`; both are added to the ZIP.
 A game launch occurs only when deployment succeeds.

 Do not edit `buildscript/python/bbrusher/`.
 It implements the Battle Brothers `.brush` binary format, texture-atlas packing, UV coordinates, and sprite metadata serialization.

+## .brush file
+ - the script will produce gfx/some_image_name.png
+ - brush/some_file.brush
+ - if above file are not being generated, it could be wrong in the path script or the script has some bugs.